 CERS is a sociological research centre devoted to the study of two important issues: how social values are formed and how collective feelings take shape.

-Research Centre - CIM
+Research Centre - CIMDI

 Research Centre - CIRISHYP